Wolong Temple: History

-Wolong Temple (Chinese: 卧龙寺) is located on Baishulin St., Beilin District, Xi'an, Shaanxi Province of China.
 According to the stele in the temple, it was built during Lingdi's reign (AD 168–189), Han dynasty, more than 1,800 years ago.
-It was called "Fu Ying Chan Yuan"(福应禅院) during the Sui dynasty.
+It was called "Fuying Chan Yuan"(福应禅院) during the Sui dynasty.
 The temple kept a painting of Guanyin drawn by Wu Daozi in the Tang dynasty, so it was also called "Guanyin Temple" (观音寺).
 It was renamed Wolong Temple during Taizong's reign of (976–997), Song dynasty.
+It was rebuilt in the Yuan, Ming and Qing dynasties.